 Smartphones add an extra layer of security for users, combining something they have (their smartphone) with something they know (a PIN or passcode) or something they are (fingerprints or other biometrics).
 Because of this, mobile access credentials are secured behind the multi-factor authentication capability of smartphones.
 Plus, once a mobile credential is installed on a smartphone, it cannot be reinstalled on another.

 An interesting thing to note, specific only to Apple devices: iPhones encrypt user biometrics information into the processing hardware, making it completely immune to hacking (even from the manufacturer).

 Smartphone access control systems further provide detailed access logs that can be incorporated into other security control systems.
 Making it easy to track unauthorized employee movement.

-Decisions should not be based simply on the "cool factor”, but there is value in factoring it into the decision making process.
+Decisions should not be based simply on the "cool factor."
+But there is value in factoring the prestige of it into the decision making process.
 Using smartphones for access control is cutting-edge technology and on top of being more efficient, more secure, and easier to manage is just plain cool.
-Tenants both on the commercial and residential sides value the prestige of having these devices in their apartment buildings and offices.
-Studies show they are even willing to pay premiums for these features.
+It makes employees and visitors feel like they're entering a high-tech location.

 Interested in learning more about our smart mobile touchless access solutions?

 Connect with our team directly at firstname.lastname@example.org and we’ll work with your team to create a project plan that fits your facility’s needs.